AdobeDocs/audience-manager.de-DE/help/using/faq/faq-cdf.md

 <br>

-## Datenintegrität {#data-integrity}
+## Data Integrity {#data-integrity}

 **Wie kann ich die Integrität der auf Amazon S 3 hochgeladenen Daten prüfen?**

-Dateien mit mehr als 16 mib werden in 16 mib-Blöcke aufgeteilt und in [!DNL Amazon S3] den mehrteiligen Upload hochgeladen.
+Files exceeding 16MiB in size are split into 16MiB chunks and uploaded to [!DNL Amazon S3] using multi-part upload.

 [!DNL Amazon] generiert einen `ETag` Wert für mehrteilige Uploads.
 Zuerst werden die einzelnen MD 5-Prüfsummen jedes hochgeladenen Teils berechnet und anschließend in eine einzelne Zeichenfolge verkettet.
 Anschließend berechnet sie die MD 5-Prüfsumme der Zeichenfolge.
-Die resultierende Prüfsumme (die `ETag`) wird dann mit einem Bindestrich und der Gesamtanzahl der zum Hochladen verwendeten Teile angehängt.
-So könnte z.
-B. die Datei `ETag` für eine Datei, die während des Uploads in 5 Teile aufgeteilt wurde, wie folgt aussehen: `2c51427d19021e88cf3395365895b6d4-5`
+The resulting checksum (the `ETag`) is then appended with a hyphen and the total number of parts used for upload.
+For instance, the `ETag` for a file that was split into 5 parts during upload could look something like this: `2c51427d19021e88cf3395365895b6d4-5`

 <br>

-## Datenaufbewahrung {#data-retension}
+## Data Retention {#data-retension}

 **Wie lange speichern Sie CDF-Dateien?**